trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Canada’s daily pace:

-Our 7-day average pace of administering shots: 339,539/day over the past week and 409,620/day the week prior.
+Our 7-day average pace of giving shots: 339,539/day over the past week and 409,620/day the week prior.

-Canada’s average daily pace is slowing.
+Canada’s pace is slowing.
 We’re now 37% below our June 30 peak average of 542,779.

+On pace for 75%+ age 12+ fully vaxxed by August 8

 ![](Plots/pace_national.png)